cheery/lever/README.md

 These files have to be precompiled before the runtime is capable of loading source code programs on its own.

-`bootstrapper/` contains a bootstrapper written in Lever 0.9.0.
+`bootstrapper.lc` contains a bootstrapper written in Lever 0.9.0.
 Running it precompiles the `prelude/`.

 `lever-0.10.0.grammar` is an